MonirZaman/MonirZaman.github.io/_posts/2018-12-19-Parallel-Computing-for-Python-Workload.md

-Moder day's computer processor comes with multiple cores.
+Modern day's computer processor comes with multiple cores.
 Utilizing different cores often vastly reduces runtime of programs.
 This is helpful in the context where program manipulates large of amount of data.
 This tutorial will list out some ways to enable parallelization of Python code involving Pandas data frame.

 ## Profile code
 Typically, first step is to run a profiler to see how much time different parts of the code base are taking.
 I use `cProfile` for this purpose. `snakeviz` can be used to visualize the output of the profiler.